lrazovic/rust-hmac-sha/README.md

 ## Origins and motivations

 This repo is a fork of [Rust-HMAC-SHA1](https://github.com/pantsman0/rust-hmac-sha1) by @pantsman0/Philip Woolford.
 Unlike the original version, it supports SHA-2 and SHA-3 in addition to SHA-1.
-In addition this fork uses the implementations of SHA provided by [RustCrypto](https://github.com/RustCrypto/hashes)
+In addition this fork uses the implementations of SHA provided by [RustCrypto](https://github.com/RustCrypto/hashes).
+Has been developed to assist in the development of [OOTP](https://github.com/odroe/ootp).

 ## Usage